 Jonas Helgesson, Partner

-Specialisms: Board, General Management, Sales, Marketing
+Specialisms: Board, General Management, Go-To-Market

 Let our team of experts find your team of experts